Sergey Aslanyan (entrepreneur): Biography

-Sergey Aslanyan was born in Yerevan, Armenia, graduated from Faculty of Computational Mathematics and Cybernetics at Lomonosov Moscow State University.
-In 1996 Aslanyan he received a degree in Applied Mathematics.
+Sergey Aslanyan was born in Yerevan, Armenia, graduated from the Faculty of Computational Mathematics and Cybernetics at Lomonosov Moscow State University.
+In 1996, Aslanyan received a degree in Applied Mathematics.

 Aslanyan started his career in 1997 as a senior consultant at the auditing company Coopers & Lybrand, which soon merged with Price Waterhouse and was titled PricewaterhouseCoopers.
-In 2001, he joined TNK-BP Management in the position of deputy head of the information technology unit.
+In 2001, he joined TNK-BP Management as deputy head of the information technology unit.

 In December 2003, Aslanyan was invited to join Mobile TeleSystems as Vice President of Information Technology – this position was created specially for him.
-In July 2006 he was appointed as Vice President of Engineering and Information Technology.
-He supervised the transition of the telecommunications operator to a new billing system, the implementation of Oracle ERP system and workflow automation system, and he was responsible for the integration of companies acquired by MTS network.
+In July 2006, he was appointed as Vice President of Engineering and Information Technology.
+He supervised the transition of the telecommunications operator to a new billing system, the implementation of Oracle ERP system and workflow automation system, and he was responsible for integrating companies acquired by MTS network.

 In October 2007 Aslanyan became president of the Sitronics group, which belonged to investment holding JSFC Sistema just as Mobile TeleSystems.
 Aslanyan presented a new strategy of the group company development, aimed at reducing non-profitable areas (e.g. consumer electronics), funding priority scientific developments of the state (e.g., microelectronics) and manufacture optimization.
 From 2007 to 2012 Aslanyan was a minority shareholder of Sitronics with a share of 0.687% (up to 2010 – 0.25%).
 In January 2013, he left the company.